mxlowe/Media/index.md

 <br>
 <h3>Research in the news</h3>

-		<a href="https://psychedelicspotlight.com/data-driven-guide-to-microdosing-psychedelics/"><strong>A Data-Driven Guide to Microdosing Psychedelics. </strong> Invited guest column published in Psychedelic Spotlight.</a>
+		<a href="https://psychedelicspotlight.com/data-driven-guide-to-microdosing-psychedelics/"><strong>A Data-Driven Guide to Microdosing Psychedelics. </strong> Invited guest column published in Psychedelic Spotlight.
+Republished by Unlimited Sciences.</a>

 		<p>
 			<p>